-Figure A.150.
+Figure A.155.
 Comparison of estimates of January 1 stock size (numbers, 000s) from previous Gulf of Maine Atlantic cod stock assessments including estimates from the 2011 VPA and ASAP base model assessment updates.

-Figure A.151.
+Figure A.156.
 Results of ASAP sensitivity runs exploring the impact of mis-allocation of Gulf of Maine Atlantic cod catch to stock areas on model performance.
 In each of the two sensitivity runs, the total catch was either increased or decreased by 5% commensurate with the likely scale of misallocation impacts on overall catch amounts.

-Figure A.152.
+Figure A.157.
 Relationship of Gulf of Maine Atlantic cod age 1 estimated from the ASAP BASE model to the NEFSC fall survey age 1 abundance (numbers/tow) index from 1982 to 2008 (top).
 Relationship of he NEFSC fall survey age 1 abundance index to the NEFSC biomass (kg/tow) index from 1970 to 2010 (bottom).

-Figure A.153.
-Estimates of Gulf of Maine cod age-1 recruits (solid bars) by year, and the spawning biomass (solid line, lagged 1 year) that produced that recruitment.
+Figure A.158.
+Estimates of Gulf of Maine Atlantic cod age-1 recruits (solid bars) by year, and the spawning biomass (solid line, lagged 1 year) that produced that recruitment.

-Figure A.154.
-Beverton-Holt fit (b) to Gulf of Maine cod spawner-recruit relationship from the 1970 ASAP sensitivity model.
+Figure A.159.
+Beverton-Holt fit (b) to Gulf of Maine Atlantic cod spawner-recruit relationship from the 1970 ASAP sensitivity model.

-Figure A.155.
-Logscale residuals from the Beverton-Holt fit to Gulf of Maine cod spawner-recruit relationship in the 1970 ASAP sensitivity model.
+Figure A.160.
+Logscale residuals from the Beverton-Holt fit to Gulf of Maine Atlantic cod spawnerrecruit relationship in the 1970 ASAP sensitivity model.

-Figure A.156.
-Status of 2010 fishing mortality (F{mult}) and spawning stock biomass (SSB) of Gulf of Maine Atlantic cod to F{MSY} proxy ($F{35\%}$) and SSB{MSY} both with and without accounting for retrospective bias.
+Figure A.161.
+Comparison of 2010 fishing mortality ( $F{full}$ ) and spawning stock biomass (SSB) of Gulf of Maine Atlantic cod relative to $F{MSY}$ proxy ( $F{40\%}$ ) and SSBMSY both with (open circle) and without (solid black circle) accounting for retrospective pattern.
 The bias corrected point is based on a rho value determined from a 5-year peel.
+The unadjusted point is shown with the corresponding 90% confidence intervals.

-Figure A.157.
-Short-term projections for Gulf of Maine Atlantic cod in terms of fishery yield (catch, left) and spawning stock biomass (SSB, right) under the most optimistic (top) and pessimistic (bottom) scenarios in terms of rebuilding.
-Median estimates are shown (red) along with the 90% confidence interval.
+Figure A.162.
+Short-term projections for Gulf of Maine Atlantic cod in terms of fishery yield (catch, left) and spawning stock biomass (SSB, right) under two different harvest scenarios: zero fishing mortality (left) and fishing at the $F{MSY}$ proxy ( $F{40\%}$ ; right).